 Using the AOI definitions presented above, we converted users' raw eye gaze data into sequences of AOIs.
 Specifically, in this paper we define a sequence as the sequence of AOIs for a complete user scan path of an entire trial.
 To generate these sequences, for each trial we mapped each fixation onto one of the 5 AOIs.
-For example, '...Hi-La-Le...' represents one fixation at the 'High' AOI, followed by a fixation at the 'Label' AOI, followed by a fixation at the 'Label' AOI, followed by a fixation at the 'Legend' AOI.
+For example, '...Hi-La-Le...' represents one fixation at the 'High' AOI, followed by a fixation at the 'Label' AOI, followed by a fixation at the 'Legend' AOI.
 Similarly, '...Te-Te-Hi-Hi...' would represent two consecutive fixations at the 'Text' AOI, followed by two fixations at the 'High' AOI.
 In total, we converted the raw eye gaze data from 32 users (each having performed 28 trials), for a total of 725 complete corresponding sequences.
 Note, some user trials had to be removed due to issues with calibration or other user related matters (e.g., excessive user movements).

 Using the eyePatterns tool [17], we then extracted frequencies of patterns within these complete sequences.
 In this paper, patterns are defined as sub-sequences within a sequence.
 We extracted patterns in both their "expanded" and "collapsed" form.
-An expanded pattern comprises all fixations, including consecutive fixations within the same AOI (repetitions, from now on).
+An expanded pattern comprises all fixations, including consecutive fixations within the same AOI (i.e. repetitions).
 Collapsed patterns lump repetitions into a single AOI.
-For each of the different user/task groups, e.g. high/low perceptual speed (determined via a median split), we extracted the occurrence frequencies of expanded and collapsed patterns of length 3 to 7^1 .

-Similar to Kinnebrew et al. [12], we then compared the frequencies of patterns (e.g. 'Hi-Hi-Hi', 'Hi-Hi-La', 'Hi-La-La' etc.) between different groups (e.g. high vs. low perceptual speed), in order to see whether some of these patterns are more common for particular groups.
+For each of the different user/task groups to be compared, e.g. high vs. low perceptual speed users (split via a median split, as was done for the other user characteristics), we extracted the occurrence frequencies of expanded and collapsed patterns of length 3 to 71.
+Similar to Kinnebrew et al. [12], we then compared the frequencies of patterns (e.g. 'Hi-Hi-Hi', 'Hi-Hi-La', 'Hi-La-La' etc.) between different groups, in order to see whether some of these patterns are more common for particular groups.
 More specifically, we compared the following measures: